asekibaala/alx-system_engineering-devops/0x00-shell_basics/README.md

 # File:5-listfilesdigitonly -Contains a script that :
 # Display current directory contents,long format , hidden ,userid and group ids numerically.

+# File:6-firstdirectory -Contains a script that :
+# Create a script that creates a directory named my_first_directory in the /tmp/ directory.